FAQ: Family Leave Insurance

 Family Leave Insurance does not have any waiting period restrictions built into it.
 Benefits are issued for each family leave day claimed, immediately after they are approved.

-- First, we calculate your average weekly wage.
-We do this by dividing your base year gross earnings by the number of base weeks.
-In 2020, a "base week" is any week you earn $200 or more.
+1. First, we calculate your average weekly wage.
+We do this by dividing your base year earnings by the number of base weeks.